globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/about.rst

 3. Try to talk to the head of the household for each farm (different people may give you different perspectives but typically the decision-makers will yield the most accurate results).

-4. Quality checks in the first week of a surveyor’s work can also make a big difference; make sure surveyors stick to the specific questions as written.
+4. Quality checks in the first week of a surveyor's work can also make a big difference; make sure surveyors stick to the specific questions as written.

 Certification & Audit Data
 --------------------------